 Dedicate at least 20 minutes a day (at least) to spend with your giant bundles of fur and give them some of your time.
 You’ll find you’ll feel a lot better after it as well as them!

 If you’re not sure how to do this then here are a few ideas:

 - Buy them some toys!
 If you’re short of ideas then I’ve tried all kinds and it tends to be the simplest things that work best.
-Here are my pick of the best toys are for Maine Coons (opens in a new window).
+Here is my pick of the best toys for Maine Coons (opens in a new window).